 - Generate a support bundle on the appliance you plan to modify the IP address on.
 Start with the replica first.

 - After the X0 IP address change, verify clustering is working.
-It is recommended you change some data on the primary and verify it appears on the replica by logging on to the replica with the desktop client.
+It is recommended you change some data on the primary and verify it appears on the replica by logging on to the replica.

 - Repeat step 3, 4, and 5 for the other replicas.